FaithAlone.net

 Fourthly, the things that the Comforter is described as doing could definitely not be said of Muhammad.
 Did Muhammad "abide with" the disciples "forever" (John 14:16)?
 Was Muhammad "dwelling with" them, soon to be "in them" (John 14:17)?
 Is Muhammad "The Spirit of truth", which the world cannot see (John 14:17)?
 Did Muhammad teach the disciples "all things" (John 14:26), and guide them into "all truth" (John 16:13)?
 No, because Muhammad is not the Holy Spirit, who is being referred to here, and who came during the lives of the disciples, fulfilling these chapters (John 20:22, Acts 2:1-4, Ephesians 1:12-14, etc.).

-Finally, I once again want to draw attention to the fact that Allah said in Surah 7:157 that we would find Muhammad mentioned in the Gospel that we have in our possession.
+Finally, it is important to focus again on the fact that Surah 7:157 that Christians would find Muhammad mentioned in the Gospel that they have in their possession.
 Could any honest Christian, reading their own Scriptures in context, conclude that that is true?
 No. Rather, only a dishonest Christian, who is fine twisting, distorting, and ignoring what their Scriptures say, could arrive at Muhammad in the Gospels.
 Is that what Allah, the God of the universe, was expecting Christians to do?

 Conclusion